omrilotan/omrilotan/README.md

 I'm a web developer.
 I'm passionate about open-source software.

-Check out some things I wrote on [Medium](https://medium.com/@omrilotan) maybe.
-I hope you can find something helpful.
+Here are some of the things I wrote on [Medium](https://omrilotan.medium.com/).

 here are some of them: